 - Press the dough directly into the oil in a circular motion.

-- Cook over medium flame till the sizzling stops and the ribbon pakoda turns to a golden brown color.
+- Cook over medium flame till the sizzling stops and turn it over.
+Cook till the ribbon pakoda turns to golden brown color.

-- Break into big pieces and store in an airtight container.
+- Break ribbon pakoda into big pieces and store in an airtight container.